Establishing evidence to inform culturally competent mental health services (EVOLVE) (2022-2024)

 How it will be carried out

 This study was developed with people with lived experience.
-It will focus on ethnic minorities with mental health difficulties who live in the selected areas where have a larger proportion of ethnic minorities in North East and Greater Manchester where mental health conditions are considered to be most prevalent but are underserved by research activity.
+We will focus on ethnic minorities with mental health difficulties who live in the selected areas that have a larger proportion of ethnic minorities in North East and Greater Manchester.

-The team will examine studies to see what changes to mental health services and models of care have happened during the pandemic, combined with data collected by the NHS before, during, and after lockdown in some areas where a large proportion of ethnic minorities live, to compare changes in service use and how changes affect people.
-The team will also talk to people with lived experience to explore what worked well during the pandemic and how they define a high-quality service.
+We will examine studies to see what changes to mental health services and models of care have happened during the pandemic.
+We will use information and data collected by the NHS before, during, and after lockdown in some areas where a large proportion of ethnic minorities live, to compare changes in service use and how changes affect people.
+We will also talk to people with lived experience to explore what worked well during the pandemic and how they define a high-quality service.